rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 <dd>REQUIRED.
 A unique identifier for the token, which can be used to prevent reuse of the token.</dd>

 <dt>auth_time</dt>
 <dd>RECOMMENDED.
-This SHOULD be included if the **OpenID** Provider can assert an end-user's authentication intent was demonstrated.
+This SHOULD be included if the <b>OpenID</b> Provider can assert an end-user's authentication intent was demonstrated.
 For example, a login event where the user took some action to authenticate.</dd>

 <dt>exp, iat, nbf</dt>
 <dd>REQUIRED.
 The "expiration", "issued at", and "not before" timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges.</dd>